 - Scientific expertise and collaboration – Grantees gain access to Foundation scientific staff and our rich network of researchers who can advise on your study.
 Through virtual and in-person meetings, grantees also liaise with peers working in a similar area to troubleshoot and problem-solve.

-- Study tools and support – Through our research tools, data and biospecimens, and recruitment and retention materials, MJFF offers a cadre of non-financial tools to advance your projects.
+- Study tools and support – Through our research tools, data and biospecimens, and recruitment and retention materials, MJFF offers non-financial resources to enable your projects.
 These are not limited to use by grantees only.

 - Presentation opportunities – The Foundation’s annual Parkinson’s Disease Therapeutics Conference attracts 300 leading researchers and business professionals and showcases the most innovative research in the MJFF portfolio.